filipevf23/Timbre/README.md

-# Timbre: The Dynamic Music Player
+# Timbre - Automated Background Music

 A lightweight, background audio player designed to make your programming sessions more immersive.
 This project plays background music that dynamically changes and reacts based on the code you write in real-time.